powergkrry/MCAS-Cytology/FNA_yolov7/README.md

 ./run.sh test
 ```

 You can download data here.
-Save the data in the `FNA_yolov7` folder.
+Save the data in the `FNA_yolov7` folder and update `data.yaml` accordingly.
 Weights from a trained model can be found here.
 Save them in the `FNA_yolov7/yolov7` folder.

 Download this to train a model from scratch and save it in the `FNA_yolov7/yolov7` folder.